Health First Colorado Pharmacy Benefits

 - Generic Medications: $1

 - Clients 18 and under, pregnant women (including 60 days after delivery) and clients residing in a nursing home: $0

-For more information about the Colorado Medicaid Pharmacy Benefits contact the Medicaid Customer Contact Center.
+For more information about the Health First Colorado Pharmacy Benefits contact the Customer Contact Center.

 Learn about Prescription Drug Discount Resources.